ryanirl/data-analysis-projects/dimensionality_reduction_on_genotypes/README.md

 # Dimensionality Reduction on Genotypes

-The goal of this project is to use common dimensionality reduction techniques such as PCA, t-SNE, and UMAP to infer ancestery from individual genotypes.
+The goal of this project is to use common dimensionality reduction techniques such as PCA, t-SNE, and UMAP to infer ancestery from an individuals genotype.
-Given that the genotype of any two individuals is roughly 99.9% alike, we would like to pick out what is different (the variants) and do dimensionality reduction on those parts of the genome.
+Given that the genotype of any two individuals (human) is roughly 99.9% alike, we would like to pick out what is different (the variants) and do dimensionality reduction on those parts of the genome.
 Today, we identify these variants through a process called variant calling.
 In this project, the data is from the 1000 Genomes Project [[2]](#2) and is given in the form of a VCF (Variant Call